freeCodeCamp/guide/pages/docs/javascript/use-the-javascript-console/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Use the JavaScript Console"
+title: "Use the JavaScript Console"
+parent: "javascript"
 ---

 Both Chrome and Firefox have excellent JavaScript consoles, also known as DevTools, for debugging your JavaScript.